Sol enjoying wax play

 "Because crayons are designed for children, they are nontoxic, so you needen't worry about toxicity.
 However not all crayons are created equal, and the additives in one brand of crayons may cause an unintended reaction with your skin"

 That last line is VERY important.
-There are a few references online about crayon brands that work well for wax play. danae from within Reality wrote, after taking part in wax play demos, that:
+There are a few references online about crayon brands that work well for wax play. danae from

 "Crayola crayons - they are the best to use as cheaper brands tend to have plastic in them and certain dyes both of which can dramatically increase the temperature to levels higher then desired"